San Bernardino County Area

 Grant Award Parameters and Considerations

 Organizations may only submit one application in one health need area and one strategic priority.
-The grant application limit is $25, 000 and have a 1-year grant term from January 1, 2022 – December 31, 2022.
+The grant application limit is $25, 000 and have a 1-year grant term.
 The considerations listed below will guide the selection of grant awards.
 Although this is a “By Invitation Only” process it will remain highly competitive.
 An invitation to apply does not automatically result in final approval for funding at any amount.

 Funding will be based on the strongest grant proposals with clear and measurable objectives with the most impact to the identified populations living in the most underserved communities.